 - 1 teaspoon cumin seeds

-- 1 tbsp mustard oil/ any cooking oil of your choice
+- 1 tablespoon mustard oil/ any other cooking oil of your choice

-- In a pan heat oil and add cumin seeds.
-When cumin seeds start spluttering add asafoetida, saute for 2-3 seconds and then add grated ginger and chopped green chilies.
-Let them cook for around a minute.
+- Heat oil in a pan and add cumin seeds.
+When the seeds start spluttering add ginger and green chilies.
+Saute for around 30 seconds.

-- Next, add in the tomatoes, salt, and all the spices.
-Mix and cook for 4-5 minutes or till the tomatoes are cooked and turn mushy.
+- Next, add tomatoes and salt.
+Mix everything and cook on a medium flame for around 4-5 minutes or until the tomatoes turn mushy.